Discover Swiss Financial Secrets That Maximize Your Money!

 Unfortunately, Yuh does not offer any US ETFs.
 Since US ETFs are currently the best available to Swiss investors, not having them is a big disadvantage for Yuh.

 Another disadvantage of Yuh is that you cannot transfer your shares to another broker.
-So, if you want to switch broker, you will need to sell all your positions and then transfer the cash.
+So, if you want to switch brokers, you will need to sell all your positions and then transfer the cash.

 Finally, Yuh also gives you access to some cryptocurrencies, like Bitcoin and Ethereum.
 You can access 34 cryptocurrencies, which should be enough for most people.
 It is unclear whether you can have proper wallet security, but I expect not.
 And generally, if you cannot have your cryptos in your wallet, you should not use a platform.
-But since I am not a crypto expert, I will not detail their crypto features.
+However, since I am not a crypto expert, I will not detail their crypto features.

 Yuh Banking fees

-We start with the banking fees of Yuh.
+We start with Yuh’s banking fees.

 The basic operations are all free: